 Charges have not been filed and the investigation continues.

-Stay with Rate My Horse PRO as we bring you more from this breaking news story.
+Stay with us as we bring you more from this breaking news story.